 Sugar & Inflammation

-Blood sugar spikes are directly inflammatory and damaging through formation of what’s known as advanced glycation end products, also know as AGE’s because they cause accelerate aging, amongst other things.
+Blood sugar spikes are directly inflammatory and damaging through the formation of what are known as advanced glycation end products, also know as AGE’s because they cause accelerate aging, amongst other things.
 Glycation is a process in which blood sugar elevations cause damage to protein and fat tissues of your body, think of it like internal rusting.
-Specifically, glycation is the result of a sugar molecule bonding to a protein or lipid molecule without the controlling action of an enzyme, which then interferes with cellular function and causes cellular damage.
-Glycation is one of the reasons people with advanced stage diabetes experience damage to their eyes, kidneys and extremities.
-So if its not clear yet, glycation can not only throw off your thyroid function but cause a host of other problems at the same time.
+Specifically, glycation is the result of a sugar molecule binding to a protein or lipid molecule without the controlling action of an enzyme, which then interferes with cellular function and causes cellular damage.
+Glycation is one of the reasons people with advanced-stage diabetes experience damage to their eyes, kidneys, and extremities.
+So if it’s not clear yet, glycation can not only throw off your thyroid function but cause a host of other problems at the same time.
 As I keep saying, if we treat the ‘cause’ one may experience many ‘side benefits’ like anti-aging, for example.

 Blood sugar spikes, like you experience after that breakfast, are known to cause an increase in inflammatory compounds known as cytokines.
-High blood sugar and insulin resistance has been correlated with elevations of several different inflammatory cytokines, they have funky names like IL-1β, IL-6 and TNFɑ (interlukin 1beta, interlukin 6 and Tumor Necrosis Factor alpha).
+High blood sugar and insulin resistance has been correlated with elevations of several different inflammatory cytokines, they have funky names like IL-1β, IL-6 and TNFɑ (interleukin 1beta, interleukin 6 and Tumor Necrosis Factor-alpha).